Skip to main content

 #

-• Receive application receipt (resguardo de solicitud) confirming submission.
+• Application receipt (resguardo de solicitud)

-• Provide fingerprints at the Foreigners Office (Oficina de Extranjería) for TIE issuance.
+• Provide fingerprints at the Foreigners Office (Oficina de Extranjería) for TIE issuance

 Verification